solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `run()`: Serves as the entrypoint for executing the proposal by `forge script`.
-For more in-depth information on how this process operates behind the scenes, please refer to [run function](../overview/architecture/proposal-functions.md#run-function).
+For more in-depth information on how this process operates behind the scenes, please refer to the [run function](../overview/architecture/proposal-functions.md#run-function).
 In this example, 'primaryForkId' is configured as 'Arbitrum' to execute the proposal on L2.
 Subsequently, 'ethForkId' is also set as every Arbitrum proposal must undergo a settlement process on L1, regardless of the final execution chain target.
 The address of the Arbitrum L2 governor's contract is established using 'setGovernor' to simulate the proposal.
 This address will be used later to verify on-chain calldata and simulate the proposal.

     ```solidity
     function run() public override {